cboyd0319/BazBOM/README.md

 ## License

-**MIT License** - Use it however you want.
+**Business Source License 1.1** - Free for most use cases, protects against SaaS competitors.

 ```
-Commercial use ✅
+Internal company use ✅
 Modification ✅
 Distribution ✅
 Private use ✅
+Open source projects ✅
+SaaS offerings ❌ (requires commercial license)
 ```

-Just include the license.
-That's it.
+**Converts to Apache 2.0 on 2030-01-01** - Becomes fully open source in 4 years.

-See [LICENSE](LICENSE) for full text.
+See [LICENSE](LICENSE) for full terms.

 ---